To provide seed money for research.

 Type of Support for Research Projects

-Travel: To libraries, museums, other information sources; for field studies; travel to professional meetings is supported from other funds not under this program.
+Travel: To libraries, museums, other informational sources; for field studies; travel to professional meetings is supported from other funds not under this program.

 Supplies: Laboratory supplies; film, audio recording tape, video tape, office supplies, art supplies, and other expendable materials.

-Documentation: Xerox or microfilm copies of source material which normally would not be purchased through the library; in situations where loans are impractical or impossible.
+Documentation: Paper or microfilm copies of source material which normally would not be purchased through the library; in situations where loans are impractical or impossible.

 Use of Facilities: Reimbursement to schools, churches, governments, etc. if investigator is to be billed for use of the research site.

-Wages: For typists, research assistants, laboratory assistants, etc. for work directly related to the project.
+Wages: For word processors, research assistants, laboratory assistants, etc. for work directly related to the project.

 Publication Costs: Costs of publication are usually not allowed until the research is completed; subject to restrictions cited in this program description.